cbjugstad/tech-interview-github-dasbhoard/README.md

 A standard webflow is included to allow OAuth authentication through your Github account.
 Clicking the login button

 #####Index.html
-The index.html file in the app folder is the main entry point into the code.
-This code has the standard HTML header info and then is followed by the main UI layout, which is a paper-drawer-panel with the main content changing based on page.js routing to different sections in this file.
+The index.html file in the app folder (dist folder for the compiled code) is the main entry point into the code.
+This code has the standard HTML header info and then is followed by the main UI layout, which is mostly wrapped up in the git-view element.
+The git-view has a paper-drawer-panel with the main content changing based on page.js routing to different sections in this file.
 Example below:

 ```sh
 <iron-pages attr-for-selected="data-route" selected="{{route}}">